s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 Mantione's practical [no-input patching guide](https://waveinformer.com/2024/02/17/no-input-mixing/) supports treating filters, distortion, delay, VCAs, clocks, and decay stages as parts of the feedback topology rather than a conventional linear effects rack.
+Its lane-envelope and clock-divider directions are represented here by REACT's measured activity followers and the host-synchronized FIELD/EVENT divisions.
-It suggests several compatible future directions: lane envelopes as internal matrix-gain control sources, clock-divided gates with variable decay, and short rolling capture of unrepeatable incidents.
-These should extend the existing CV-like movement and effect-placement model without replacing manual routing.
+Short rolling capture of unrepeatable incidents remains a compatible future direction, provided it extends the CV-like movement and effect-placement model without replacing manual routing.
 Blackwell's [critical listening guide](https://daily.bandcamp.com/lists/toshimaru-nakamura-discography-list) is useful for checking that the result retains musical range across restrained, spatial, collaborative, and high-density material; it is not used as a DSP